ivogeorg/FCND-Motion-Planning/writeup.md

 <img src="assets/noun-question.png" height="200" />

 1. Where is the actual (simulated) drone motion (up, down, etc.) generated?
 If in the simulator, how is the drone model actually encoded?
+What order model is it?
+(It might be good to start the robotics course to get a sense.)
 2. Is there any data in the raw sensor telemetry?